arkency/nanoc-tailwind-starter/README.md

 ## Initial setup

-It is assumed you already have Ruby with Bundler and Node with Yarn present.
+It is assumed you already have Ruby with Bundler and Node present.

 ```
 ./bin/setup